Industrial Action - Update

 • Will you put alternative transport solutions in place?

-• No, rail replacement buses did not generally run in place of trains when industrial action was taking place.
+• No, rail replacement buses will not run in place of trains when industrial action is taking place.

 • If I do decide to travel on the day of the strike, will I receive compensation?